prisma/prisma/docs/tutorial.md

 + }
 ```

 Be sure to **save the file**.
-You can then observe your terminal window to see Prisma's activity:
+As you save it, you can observe your terminal window to see Prisma's activity:

 - It added a `Category` table to your database schema.
 It also added a _relation table_ called `_CategoryToPost` to the database schema to represent the many-to-many relation.
+Note that the shape of the relation table will be configurable in the future, learn more in the [spec](https://github.com/prisma/specs/tree/master/schema#explicit-many-to-many-mn-relationships).
-- It regenerated the Photon API to add CRUD operations for the new `Category` model
+- It regenerated the Photon API to add CRUD operations for the new `Category` model.

 Since the Photon API has been updated, you can now update the code in `script.ts` to create new categories and connect them to existing (or new) posts.
 As an example, this code snippet would create a new category called "prisma" and connect it to two existing posts: